+When you have a tiny dataset, it’s easy to find the row number but in the case of a larger dataset, you may have to use the ROW function.
 In this article, I’ll describe the ROW function in Excel, starting from the basics to the VBA code, including eight practical examples with proper explanations.
 So that you may adjust the formula for your uses.

-Download Excel Workbook
+Download Practice Workbook

-Returns the row number for a given reference.
+The ROW function returns the row number for a given reference.
 The reference may be a cell or cell range.
 If the reference is not specified (as the argument is optional), the ROW function automatically considers the cell containing the formula as a reference.

 |reference||Optional||A reference to a cell or range of cells|

 8 Uses of ROW Function in Excel